Navigating Dubai: Essential Social Customs & Etiquette (2025)

 How to Behave During Social Interactions

-Greetings are an important part of daily life.
-A friendly "As-salamu alaykum" (peace be upon you) is a common Arabic greeting that is widely appreciated.
-When interacting with members of the opposite sex, it is customary to wait for a woman to extend her hand for a handshake.
+Greetings are a vital part of daily life in Dubai.
+A friendly "As-salamu alaykum" (peace be upon you) is a widely appreciated Arabic greeting.
+When interacting with the opposite sex, it is customary to wait for a woman to offer her hand for a handshake.
 If she does not, a polite nod and smile are appropriate.
+Public displays of affection should be minimal.
+While married couples holding hands is acceptable, more intimate gestures are not permitted publicly and may lead to legal issues.
+Swearing, shouting, or arguing in public is highly disrespectful, especially during religious periods like Ramadan.
+Always respect privacy when taking photographs; avoid capturing images of people, particularly women, without explicit permission.

 Understanding the Holy Month of Ramadan